-This entry was posted on Saturday, April 2nd, 2011 at 00:00 and is filed under Activists' Blogs, Susya, Tuwani.
+This entry was posted on Saturday, April 2nd, 2011 at 00:00 and is filed under Activists' Blogs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 I wake at 5, enraged, for no special reason.
 Maybe it’s just the relentless daily cumulation, the noxious blend of racism, hatred and self-righteous nationalism that fills the public space in Israel these days.
 On Sunday I had to suffer through a speech by Netanyahu at the National Library.
 This is what he said: “We are the people of the Book.
 Our Book is the book, better than all other books.
 When it was translated into Greek, it immediately became clear that all existing Greek books could not compete with it.”
 I guess he was referring to Homer, Sophocles, and Plato.
 But this is a minor, almost trivial example.
 You can hear on the radio talk-shows, any day of the week, how cabinet ministers, retired generals, members of the Knesset, some journalists, and of course many members of the general public regularly pollute the Hebrew language with the profanities of clenched souls and niggardly minds.
 Sometimes it gets to me.